Abu Dhabi client case studies

 After bank setup and licensing approval, the company was registered with the Company Registry Office of the Ministry of Commerce.
 The registration certificate was received within 3 working days and Healy Consultants subsequently registered the company with the General Directorate of Residency and Foreigners Affairs (GDRFA) – Abu Dhabi and Labor Department for future work permits.

-The complete application included the application form, business plan, the company’s trade license, the warehouse lease agreement, a copy of John’s passport and bank reference letter (from Citibank in the United States).
+The complete application included the application form, business plan, the company’s trade license, the warehouse lease agreement, a copy of John’s passport and bank reference letter (from a corporate bank in the United States).
 All of these documents were certified and translated into Arabic.
 Healy Consultants also attended an interview on our Client’s behalf, explaining to a bank officer why the Abu Dhabi company required a corporate bank account along with a 5% performance bid bond.

 Healy Consultants’ then received account approval notification, allowing our Client to conduct international financial transactions.
 Two weeks later, we received (in sealed, separate envelopes) Internet banking and ATM card PIN numbers along with other necessary documents, which were kept safely at our office for John’s collection.
 Later, John was able to show the Abu Dhabi government his registered share capital and bid bond to successful submit his application for the government contracts.